← All Articles & Guides

 3. New section on gender-questioning pupils

-A dedicated safeguarding-framed section covering social transition, single-sex spaces and parental engagement (see Annex C, KCSIE 2026).
+A dedicated safeguarding-framed section covering social transition, single-sex spaces and parental engagement (Part One, KCSIE 2026).

 4. Explicit duty on AI, deepfakes and nudification apps